Tool and Usage

 OpenSSH is commonly used for system administration.
 Target users for this tool are general public and system administrators.

-OpenSSH is known to work on AIX, Android, FreeBSD, Linux, macOS, NetBSD, OpenBSD, and Solaris.
+OpenSSH is known to work on AIX, Android, FreeBSD, Linux, NetBSD, OpenBSD, Solaris, and macOS.